 She adds with reverence: “We need to be moving in this direction.
 We are able to grow so much up here in this small space.
 It kind of blows my mind.
 There is no compelling reason not to do it.”

-This article was written by Liz Birnbaum of The Curated Feast.
+This article was written and photographed by Liz Birnbaum of The Curated Feast.